Pilcrow: Paragraph signs in non-Latin writing systems

-In Thai, the character ๏ marks the beginning of a stanza and ฯะ or ๚ะ marks the end of a stanza.
+In Thai, the character fongman marks the beginning of a stanza and paiyannoi sara a or angkhankhu sara a marks the end of a stanza.

-In Amharic, the characters ፠ and ፨ can mark a section/paragraph.
+In Amharic, the characters 'Ethiopic section mark' and 'Ethiopic paragraph separator' can mark a section or paragraph, respectively.

-In China, the 〇, which has been used as a zero character since the 12th century, has been used to mark paragraphs in older Western-made books such as the Chinese Union Version of the Bible.
+In China, the ideograpic number zero, which has been used as a zero character since the 12th century, has been used to mark paragraphs in older Western-made books such as the Chinese Union Version of the Bible.